dahmanp/Deception-Unveiled/README.md

 - WASD - movement

 What's New:
-- puzzles for item investigation and location inspection
+- updated ui
-	- As a player who finds it difficult to engage with side quests, I want there to be puzzles to solve, so that I can better immerse myself in the quests.
+	- As a player who likes atmosphere, I would like UI and cutscene art assets, so that I can feel more immersed.
-- player marker for mini map
-	- As a player I want to be able to open a map to the available game world so that I can gather information to help complete quests.
-- epilogue sequence
+- ui npc assets
-	- As a player who likes story conclusions, I would like to see an interesting ending sequence, so that I can feel satisfied when completing the story.
+	- As a player who likes atmosphere, I would like UI and cutscene art assets, so that I can feel more immersed.
-- Fake NPC art assets
+- ui main character assets
-	- As a player who likes art assets, I want the Fake NPCs to have actual art assets.
+	- As a player who likes character, I would like art assets for the main character, so I can relate to them more.

 What's next:
-- ui npc assets
-- ui mc assets
 - cutscene art assets
 - puzzle art assets
-- mc sprite / walk cycle
+- mc walk cycle
+- finish writing